Onto-Med/GFO/README.md

 | 2003 | Formal Ontology and Principles of GOL                                           | Heller B, Herre H              | Onto-Med Report Nr.
 1. Research Group Ontologies in Medicine (Onto-Med), University of Leipzig.
 [PDF](https://www.onto-med.de/sites/www.onto-med.de/files/files/uploads/Publications/2003/heller-b-2003-a.pdf) |

 ### Further Documentation
 Apart from the GFO reports, we have not yet completed the work on more introductory or tutorial material.
 This is going to happen in the nearer future.
-Currently, the easiest way to access the basic categories of GFO is to view the file [gfo-light.ttl](./gfo-light.ttl) in an ontology editor (e.g. [Protégé](https://protege.stanford.edu)).
-In particular, that file provides short descriptions for each category.
+Currently, the easiest way to access the basic categories of GFO is to use [GFO-light](https://github.com/Onto-Med/gfo-light).
+In particular, GFO-light provides short descriptions for each category.